-In part one of this five-part series, Basic Concepts in Data Analysis for Community Health Assessment, this one-hour online installment takes you through the basic information to use data in public health's core functions.
+In part one of this five-part series, Basic Concepts in Data Analysis for Community Health Assessment, this 30 minute online installment takes you through the basic information to use data in public health's core functions.

 - Define screening

 - Identify uses of data in public health core functions